mroberge/hydrofunctions/docs/installation.rst

       - for a command line interface: `python`
       - for an enhanced command line: `ipython`
       - to use the Spyder IDE: `spyder`
-      - or to use a Jupyter Notebook: 'jupyter notebook`
+      - or to use a Jupyter Notebook: `jupyter notebook`

 To use hydrofunctions in your python code, make sure that one of your first lines says this::